ampolic/blockable/README.md

 # Asset Functions

-To include stylesheets and javascript within your program, developers should import the load_css and load_js functions from blockable:
+To include stylesheets, javascript, and images within your program, developers should import the load_css, load_js, load_img functions from blockable:

 ```python
 from blockable import load_css, load_js